applicaster/developer.applicaster.com/content/morpheus/morpheus.md

 * comScore Stream Sense
 * Akamai Media Analytics

-Flurry can be set up as a Plugin on versions 2.7.10 (Android) and 3.2.1 (iOS) and up.
-All other providers can be set up as plugins on versions 4.5.4 (Android) and 4.2.7 (iOS) and up.
+All analytic providers can be set up as plugins on versions 4.5.4 (Android) and 4.2.7 (iOS) and up.
 In order to set up a plugin, reference the documentation [here](https://docs.google.com/a/applicaster.com/document/d/1md3Hmc-gg9NuEyIpQ43iDky_THc_5upcRMq8-QvkXHY/edit?usp=sharing).

 For older versions of your app, please follow the directions outlined [here](https://applicaster.zendesk.com/hc/en-us/articles/206419186-Configuring-Analytics-at-Applicaster).